Turbo-compound engine: History

 The first aircraft engine to be tested with a power-recovery turbine was the Rolls-Royce Crecy.
 This was used primarily to drive a geared centrifugal supercharger, although it was also coupled to the crankshaft and gave an extra 15 to 35 percent fuel economy.

 Blowdown turbines became relatively common features in the late- and post-war era, especially for engines designed for long overwater flights.
 Turbo-compounding was used on several airplane engines after World War II, including the Napier Nomad and the Wright R-3350.
 The exhaust restriction imparted by the three blowdown turbines used on the Wright R-3350 is equal to a well-designed jet stack system used on a conventional radial engine, while recovering about 550 hp at METO (maximum continuous except for take-off) power.
 In the case of the R-3350, maintenance crews sometimes nicknamed the turbine the parts recovery turbine due to its negative effect on engine reliability.
 Turbo-compound versions of the Napier Deltic, Rolls-Royce Crecy, Rolls-Royce Griffon, and Allison V-1710 were constructed but none was developed beyond the prototype stage.
 It was realized in many cases the power produced by the simple turbine was approaching that of the enormously complex and maintenance-intensive piston engine to which it was attached.
 As a result, turbo-compound aero engines were soon supplanted by turboprop and turbojet engines.

-Some modern heavy truck diesel manufacturers have incorporated turbo-compounding into their designs.
-Examples include the Detroit Diesel DD15 and Scania in production from 1991.
+Some modern heavy-truck diesel manufacturers have incorporated turbo-compounding into their designs.
+Examples include the Volvo D13TC engine, the Detroit Diesel DD15 and Scania in production from 1991.

-Starting with the 2014 season, Formula 1 switched to a new 1.6 liter turbocharged V6 formula that uses turbo-compounding.
-The engines use a single turbocharger that is connected to an electric motor/generator called the MGU-H. The MGU-H uses a turbine to drive a generator, converting waste heat from the exhaust into electrical energy that is either stored in a battery or sent directly to an electric motor in the car's powertrain.
+Starting with the 2014 season, Formula One switched to a new 1.6 liter turbocharged V6 formula that uses turbo-compounding.
+The engine uses a single turbocharger that is connected to an electric motor–generator called the MGU-H. The MGU-H uses a turbine to drive a generator, converting waste heat from the exhaust into electrical energy that is stored in a battery, sent directly to an electric motor in the car's powertrain, or used to spin the turbine faster in low-engine-speed conditions to mitigate turbo lag, or a combination thereof.